CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 6.1.1 Installation
 ^^^^^^^^^^^^^^^^^^

 Use the following Docker commands to deploy Portainer.
 Now the second line of command should be familiar to you by now.
-We will talk about first line of command in the advanced Docker session.
+We will talk about first line of command in the Advanced Docker session.

 .. code-block:: bash